official-smart-tutor/official-smart-tutor.github.io/_portfolio/project5.md

   subtitle: Three sciences...
   thumbnail: assets/img/portfolio/05-thumbnail.jpg
 ---
 GCSE Combined Science covers Biology, Chemistry, and Physics, which can feel overwhelming — but with the right support, your child can master it with confidence.
-Our expert tutors break down complex ideas into clear, easy-to-understand explanations, making science more approachable and engaging.
+Our expert tutors break down complex ideas into clear, easy-to-understand explanations, making science more approachable.

-We go beyond just teaching facts — we help students retain and apply their knowledge using proven revision techniques like active recall and spaced repetition.
-This ensures they not only understand key concepts but also remember them for the exam.
+We help students retain and apply their knowledge using proven revision techniques like active recall and spaced repetition, ensuring they understand key concepts and remember them for the exam.

-Since Combined Science includes a mix of theory, equations, and practical-based questions, we focus on strengthening problem-solving skills, mastering calculations, and refining exam technique.
-Our tutors show students how to structure their answers, use the right scientific terminology, and meet mark scheme criteria to secure every possible mark.
+Combined Science includes theory, equations, and practical questions, so we focus on strengthening problem-solving skills, mastering calculations, and refining exam technique.
+Our tutors guide students on structuring answers, using the right scientific terminology, and meeting mark scheme criteria to secure the best marks.

-With our personalised approach, your child will gain the knowledge, confidence, and exam strategies needed to excel in GCSE Combined Science and achieve the best possible grade.
+With our personalised approach, your child will gain the knowledge, confidence, and strategies needed to excel in GCSE Combined Science and achieve the best possible grade.